eryilmazburak/Cursor-Following-3D-Human-Figure/README.md

-Cursor-Following 3D Human Figure
+# Cursor-Following 3D Human Figure
+## An interactive 3D human figure that follows the user's cursor, using Three.js and Spline.

-Project Owner
+### Project Owner
-Burak Eryılmaz - Senior Software Engineer, Founder of 1002Labs
+#### Burak Eryılmaz - Senior Software Engineer, Founder of 1002Labs

-Overview
+### Overview
-Developed by Burak Eryılmaz, "Cursor-Following 3D Human Figure" utilizes Three.js and Spline to create a realistic human animation that tracks the user's cursor.
-Designed to offer an interactive experience in web-based 3D graphics.
+#### "Cursor-Following 3D Human Figure" is developed by Burak Eryılmaz.
+It utilizes Three.js and Spline to create a realistic human animation that tracks the user's cursor, providing an engaging user experience in web-based 3D graphics.

-Live Demo
+### Live Demo
-You can view and interact with the live version of this project here: https://eryilmazburak.github.io/Cursor-Following-3D-Human-Figure/
+#### Experience the project live at: [Cursor-Following 3D Human Figure Live Demo](https://eryilmazburak.github.io/Cursor-Following-3D-Human-Figure/)

-Features
+### Features
-Realistic human figure animation
+#### - Realistic human figure animation following the cursor
-Interactive cursor-following behavior
-Seamless integration with modern web technologies Installation
+#### - Seamless integration with modern web technologies

+### Setup
-To get this project up and running on your local environment, follow these steps:
+#### To set up the project locally, follow these steps:

-Clone the Repository
+1. Clone the repository.
-Run the Project
+2. Run the project on a local server, typically at `localhost:3000`.

-Usage
+### Usage
-The 3D human model loads on opening the web page and follows cursor movements.
+#### Upon opening the web page, the 3D human model will load and start following your cursor movements across the screen.

-Configuration
+### Configuration
-Adjust the model's position by modifying the main.js file.
+#### To adjust the model's position in the scene, modify the `main.js` file.

-Contributing
+### Contributing
-Contributions are welcome.
-Please fork the repository, commit your changes, and submit a pull request.
+#### Contributions are welcome to enhance this project.
+Please fork the repository, commit your changes, and submit a pull request for review.

-License
+### License
-This project is open-source and is licensed under [Your License Name].
+#### This project is licensed under the MIT License.